Carlos de Lima Mayer: Life

 After completing his studies, he then briefly left medicine to manage family companies in Mozambique, Angola, the Azores and the Algarve.
 Although not a writer himself, Mayer became a member of the group of intellectuals known as the Vencidos de Vida, that included people such as the writers José Maria de Eça de Queirós and Ramalho Ortigão, and the diplomat, Luís Pinto de Soveral, 1st Marquis of Soveral.

 Death

-Mayer became progressively blind and on 28 February 1910 he shot himself with a pistol at home.
+Mayer became progressively blind, and committed suicide by gunshot, on 28 February 1910, aged 64, in Lisbon.
 He is remembered by a street named after him in Lisbon.
 In 1945, his daughter published a book about him, entitled O único Vencido da Vida que também o foi da morte (The only member of Life's Vanquished who was also cheated of death).